hbz/lobid-blog/_posts/2019-05-17-skohub-general.md

 <br />
  With the push approach, you subscribe once and content is coming from different and new sources without the subscriber having to maintain a list of sources.
 Of course quality control might become an issue.
 Thus, instead of whitelisting by administering a subscription list one would practice blacklisting by filtering out sources that distribute spam or provide low-quality content.

+**Supporting web-wide publications**

+Being of the web, SkoHub supports publications residing anywhere on the web.
+While the repository-centric approach favours content in a repository that provides interfaces for harvesting, with SkoHub any web resource can make use of the notification mechanism.
+Thus, content producers can choose which tool or platform best fits their publishing needs, be it YouTube, a repository, hackmd.io or else.
+The only requirement is for publications to have a stable URL and, voilà, they can syndicate their content via KOS.

 **Knowledge organization systems are used to their full potential**
 <br />
-This additional layer to the use of Knowledge Organization Systems give them much more power ("KOS on steroids").
+This additional layer to the use of Knowledge Organization Systems makes them much more powerful ("KOS on steroids") and attractive for potential users.

 **Encouraging creation and use of shared Knowledge Organization Systems across applications**
 <br />